Copyright 2016. Kevin Casserly. All rights reserved.

 In 1999, I met one of the most astute land bankers in western Hennepin County who asked me to appraise the land value of a golf course.
 Over the next six years I appraised more of his large parcels of land, two for litigation purposes.
 I advised him on a variety of other properties.
 None of the appraisals was of property ready for immediate development.
 A parcel he bought in 1994 for $800,000 on a contract for deed with a small down payment he sold 2002 to a national developer for $12,000,000.
 My experience working with him taught me that claims of high values can be credible.
-I also learned that ruthlessness can be a "condition of sale", although I never use that word in an appraisal.

 In 2001, I appraised a well-kept, excellent-quality, engineering building near the northwest quadrant of I-494 / I-394.
 The building was undersized for its site.
 The result was that the value of the property "as improved" was the same as the value of the "site as though vacant" after demolition costs were considered.
 Thus, the highest and best use had two results: "as vacant" as a buildable lot, and “as improved-as is”.
-The reviewer for the large national bank criticized the appraisal until realizing that the collateral for lending purposes would be exceptional - because there would be two different types of probable buyers – someone needing land or someone needing a well-kept, excellent-quality industrial building at a prominent location.
+The reviewer for the large national bank criticized the appraisal until realizing that the collateral for lending purposes would be exceptional - because there would be two different types of probable buyers – someone needing land or someone needing a well-kept, excellent-quality, engineering building at a prominent location.